 \subsection{iCub}

-The iCub humanoid robot \cite{metta2010icub} has anthropomorphic proportions modeled after a 4-year old child.
-The set of sensory modalities include binocular vision, hearing, vestibular (inertial) sensing, proprioception, and, importantly, touch.
+The iCub humanoid robot \cite{metta2010icub} has anthropomorphic proportions modeled after a 4-year-old child.
+The set of sensory modalities includes binocular vision, hearing, vestibular (inertial) sensing, proprioception, and, importantly, touch.
 The iCub has large areas of its body covered with pressure-sensitive skin, with 4,000 receptors in total \cite{schmitz2011methods}.
 The iCub is a \textit{de facto} standard platform in developmental robotics and has been employed as an embodied computational model to study various aspects of development \cite{vernon2011roadmap,natale2012icub,HoffmannStraka2018}.

 Importantly, the iCub adds the possibility of retargeting motions onto a physical child humanoid robot.
 This is valuable as an ultimate testbed of any learning algorithm.
 However, as the real hardware has limitations arising mainly from constraints that limit the space of possible configurations, we also used a simulated version of the robot.
-We utilize pyCub~\cite{rustler2025pycub}, a python-based simulator of iCub.
-The platform allows to extract visual information about the scene, proprioception, artificial skin activations or first-person visual information from the eyes.
-Compared to the real robot, we are able to test configurations that go outside of the joint limits, configurations that result in penetration of links of the robot or configurations that would possibly break the real robot.
+We utilize pyCub~\cite{rustler2025pycub}, a Python-based simulator of iCub.
+The platform allows the extraction of visual information about the scene, proprioception, artificial skin activations or first-person visual information from the eyes.
+Compared to the real robot, we are able to test configurations that go outside of the joint limits, configurations that result in penetration of links of the robot or configurations that could damage the real robot.

 For the iCub humanoid robot, we apply geometric motion retargeting, an analytical method that determines corresponding joint angles from 3D keypoints obtained from human pose estimation.
-The method was adapted from ~\cite{fiala2023retargeting} with an additional optimization step to minimize differences in posture and additional robot constraints like joint limits.
+The method was adapted from~\cite{fiala2023retargeting} with an additional optimization step to minimize differences in posture and additional robot constraints like joint limits.